The Rhodes Scholarships for New Zealand - A Partnership between the Rhodes Trust and the Robertson Foundation.

-- on 1 August in the year of application hold New Zealand citizenship or hold a New Zealand Permanent Resident Visa.
+- at the closing date for applications in the year of application, hold New Zealand citizenship or hold a New Zealand Permanent Resident Visa

-- by 1 August in the year or application have spent at least 5 of the previous 10 years in New Zealand.
+- at the closing date for applications in the year of application, have spent at least 5 of the previous 10 years in New Zealand

-- by the time of entry to Oxford have graduated with an undergraduate degree with a GPA of 7.50/9.00
+- by the time of entry to Oxford, have graduated with an undergraduate degree with a GPA of 7.50/9.00

 Value and number awarded: